Last edited 2021-07-20

 - Canisters, vs uprights or backpacks.
 Canisters are agile in tight, cluttered spaces, like in most homes I see.
 Uprights and backpacks are better for wide-open, streamlined spaces, like hallways in institutional settings.

 - Use self-sealing disposable bags.
 I hate waste!
 But hate spreading toxic dust even more.
 Empty a bagless vac or cloth bag, and you’ll see what I mean.
-A filthy mess not befitting a healthy house cleaning service.

 - Highly efficient to use.
 Time and labor are money, for me and my customers alike.
 Why waste either?